jakshi/references-devops/software.md

 * entitlements-app is a Ruby gem which provides git-managed LDAP group configuration and access provisioning to your declared resources: https://github.com/github/entitlements-app
 * Teleport is the easiest, most secure way to access all your infrastructure: https://github.com/gravitational/teleport
   * Teleport is an identity-aware, multi-protocol access proxy which understands SSH, HTTPS, RDP, Kubernetes API, MySQL, MongoDB and PostgreSQL wire protocols.
+* Hashicorp Boundary provides access to applications and critical systems with fine-grained authorizations without managing credentials or exposing your network: https://www.boundaryproject.io/

 # Data and Databases